technomancy/bussard/manual.md

 Your ship can travel to other star systems using the portal network.
 If your battery has enough charge, fly within range of a portal.
 You'll know when you are close enough because the targeting indicator will turn blue.
-Press ctrl-s to begin the portal activation sequence.
+Press ctrl-p to begin the portal activation sequence.
 You will need to stay within range for a few seconds for it to complete.